Payments - Common Reason Response Codes (RRC)

 Procedure / Merchant Action Steps

-- Identify the RRC – Locate the code in transaction details via EBC or API response.
+- Identify the RRC – Review the code in the API response or Business Center.

-- Review the Description – Determine whether the transaction was successful, declined, or flagged.
+- Review the Description – Determine whether the transaction succeeded, failed, or requires review.

 - Apply Recommended Actions: